 Merit Badges

 Earning merit badges must be Scout-initiated, Scout researched, and Scout learned.
 To complete a badge a Scout will go through several steps, including working with a registered merit badge counselor.
-Counselors are not necessarily expected to “teach” the material.
-They discuss with the Scout (or a group of Scouts) what the Scout have learned through their own initiative, verify their knowledge and completion of the requirements as written, and certify that accomplishment so the Scout can be recognized.

 There are 139 different merit badges a Scout may work on.
 If your goal is to achieve the rank of Eagle Scout, you’ll need a minimum of 21 merit badges, 14 of which are from a list of required badges.
 Here’s how it works: